Sdfeagt/reaktortask/README.md

 This is my implementation of the Reaktor [pre-assignment](https://assignments.reaktor.com/birdnest/) for developer trainee position.
 This program uses mainly React, Express, Axios and Sass.
 Other libraries, such as Xml-js are used as well.

 This program is deployed to the internet using [render](https://render.com/).
-You may see it here : [Link](https://birdnest-9t8t.onrender.com/)
+You may see it here: [Link](https://birdnest-9t8t.onrender.com/)

 ![Alt text](/frontend/public/logo192.png)